Consumer Medicine Information

 How much to take

-Your dose will probably then be adjusted by your doctor when it is known how you respond to NOVATIN capsules.
+Your dose may be adjusted by your doctor when it is known how you respond to Novatin

 How to take it